MasonRemaley/AnthropicStudios/_posts/2021-02-20-fullscreen-exclusive-is-a-lie.md

 Okay, so things are looking good for `WS_POPUP` + DPI Awareness right?
 Well...

 `WS_POPUP` and DPI Awareness do appear to be *necessary* for exclusivity, but they're unfortunately not *sufficient*!
-On the setup that I expect is most similar to most player's setups (single monitor w/ an NVIDIA GPU) I wasn't able to acquire fullscreen exclusivity at all, no matter what I did.
+On the setup that I expect is most similar to most player's setups (single monitor w/ an NVIDIA GPU) I wasn't able to figure out how to acquire fullscreen exclusivity at all.

 Alright, this is kind of a mess!
 How the heck are other games doing it?